 Short Term Tips to Prevent Heat Stress

-With many areas of the country having temperatures reaching over 30ᴼC this week , this is a definite cause for concern for dairy cow health and performance - with a high risk of severe heat stress!
+With many areas of the country having temperatures reach up to 24°C this week and last and temperatures rising in the coming months, this is a definite cause for concern for dairy cow health and performance - with a high risk of heat stress.

 In the short term there are a few practical steps farmers can take to reduce the impact of these high temperatures: